mvernacc/portfolio/docs/project_pages/firefly.md

     <figcaption>Finite element analysis (left) and hydrostatic tests (right) to measure the stiffness of the motor case.</figcaption>
 </figure>

-If we were to relax some of the packaging constraints, we could use a circular tube motor case, which would be much simpler and cheaper. this would come at the cost of higher drag (--> shorter range) and more restricted payload mounting.
+If we were to relax some of the packaging constraints, we could use a circular tube motor case, which would be much simpler and cheaper.
+This would come at the cost of higher drag (and therefore shorter range) and more restricted payload mounting.
 This trade-off will be revisited in future iterations.

 ### Ablative liner